Australian Journalism Review

 Book Review Editor:

-Submission deadline for the December 2019 edition is July 1, 2019.
-Research papers of around 6000 words on any topic of relevance to journalism education, theory and/or practice are welcome for this edition.
+Submission deadline for the July 2024 edition is February 1, 2024.
+Research papers of up to 7500 words on any topic of relevance to journalism education, theory and/or practice are welcome for this edition.

 Australian Journalism Review welcomes submissions on topics reflecting a broad range of perspectives on journalism theory, practice and education.